-This article summarizes Flame of Love: A Theology of the Holy Spirit by Charles H. Pinnock (InterVarsity Press, 1996) and offers brief comments on the book.
+This article summarizes Flame of Love: A Theology of the Holy Spirit by Clark H. Pinnock (InterVarsity Press, 1996) and offers brief comments on the book.

 Pinnock addresses various facets of the Holy Spirit, including the Holy Spirit’s relationship with God, Jesus, and the Father, role in Jesus’s ministry and creation, and role in our salvation and our lives today.

 What Does “Spirit” Mean When Referring to God?

 Pinnock begins his ontology (essentially, the nature of being) relative to God’s Spirit by explaining what he means by “Spirit.”
 He points out “spirit” has semantic range in the Bible, sometimes referring to God or God’s presence in a general way and sometimes referring to a person who is part of the Trinity to whom we sometimes refer as the Holy Spirit.